 40% of our happiness depends on our decisions.

 The purpose of “40% happier” is to give small tricks to improve what we can.
-This newsletter is a way of regularly reminding yourself that a good part of our happiness depends our actions.
+This monthly newsletter is a way of regularly reminding yourself that a good part of our happiness depends our actions.

 The ideology of happiness has permeated all areas of one’s life, sometimes creating a feeling of a requirement impossible to satisfy.
 Yes, every single one of us wants to live happier, be loved more, have more meaning in our lives and in the relationships we nurture.